MitunTalapatra/DeepLearning_CNN_and_TransferLearning/README.md

-# DeepLearning: CNN and TransferLearning for image classification
+# Deep Learning: CNN and TransferLearning for image classification

 The aim of the project was to apply CNN and pre-trained model (MobileNet) for image classification.
 This project was conducted to be familiar with Deep Learning models.